oracle-livelabs/apex/crm-apexlang/5-enhance-application/5-enhance-application.md

     ![APEXlang-generated CRM chat assistant interface](images/lead-convert-tool.png)

 5. Import Application into the workspace and view the Executive Dashboard page to see the changes.
-Refer **Task 3** for steps to import the application from VS Code.
+Refer **Task 3** for steps to import the application from Visual Studio Code.
     ![APEXlang-generated CRM chat assistant interface](images/view-chat-assistant.png)

     *TIP* : If you would like to look at the tools and changes made to the app by APEXlang: